 Example: HTML Program to illustrate the above property values for animation-timing-function property.

-Supported Browser: The browser supported by animation-play-state property are listed below:
+Supported Browser: The browser supported by animation-timing-function property are listed below:

 - Google Chrome 43.0